wm97artsociety/Manierism-megabyte-rig-/README.md

 Soon a marketplace will be made to sell files on we were going to go with a ebay like marketplace but we will hold off tell we get the logic together for non digital items but we will do a file marketplace for now tell we get it set up to do non digital items :) look for the new update for the marketplace within 6 months but may process sooner

 ---

+sunlight_egp.py

+is a file set up for egp egpyt egp dollar rate having a craze for power eginma i saw it fit to take vodak file and make it for their power grid set up with all real kilowatt settings and with that it is declared real power in capsules

+do you know what i missed what our power plant if i had a larger community i would ask for community power plant name so it ties loyality and love for each other a dollar is amazing but love for one another goes above a dollar

+a couple other things were missed like location and such but mainly the power plant to declar the real out put of energy so we now have Manierism Electrisim power plant

+if wanting to sign a PPA or power agreement with us

+please email

+wm97artsociety@gmail.com

+updated from time to time when storage gets to full please do not hack this work email thank you

+---
 setting up on pc use

 Create directories if they don't exist